-Chinese Miners Invade Wassa Sraha
+Chinese miners invade Wassa Sraha

-Information available indicates that the Chinese miners, with the support of some powerful individuals have taken over the main forest in the community, destroying crops and major sources of drinking water, putting the lives of residents at serious risk.
+Information available to The Chronicle indicates that the Chinese miners, with the support of some powerful individuals have taken over the main forest in the community, destroying crops and major sources of drinking water, putting the lives of residents at serious risk.

 The District Chief Executive for the area, some traditional authorities as well as the Western Regional Executives of the ruling National Democratic Congress (NDC) have been fingered by some concerned youths in the community of being behind the activities of the Chinese miners.

-The Upper Denkyira West District which has Diaso as its district capital, share borders with the Western Region with residents of both regions sharing common economic and social activities.
+The Upper Denkyira West District, which has Diaso as its district capital, shares borders with the Western Region with residents of both regions sharing common economic and social activities.

 The spokesperson for the concerned youth, Sam Yeboah, is making a passionate appeal to the government through the Ministry of Mines and Mineral Resources, the Minerals Commission and the Environmental Protection Agency (EPA) to quickly intervene in order to save residents living in catchment communities from further harm.